curv3d/curv/docs/Tasks.rst

   * Eg, recursive subdivision and interval arithmetic in a compute shader?
   * Eg, cache expensive subshapes, eg in a 2D/3D texture distance field.

-* Support for non-Lipshitz distance functions.
+* Support for non-Lipschitz distance functions.

   * Eg, recursive subdivision and interval arithmetic in a compute shader.